Application of Hybrid Chain Storage Framework in Energy Trading and Carbon Asset Management: Discussion and Limitations

 \section{Discussion and Limitations}

-This work focuses on settlement and audit infrastructure under high frequency, small value, and audit intensive conditions, rather than on modeling energy markets or carbon trading policies.
-The experiments do not reproduce real world market clearing rules, strategic behavior, or pricing mechanisms.
-Public statistical data are used only to constrain time scales and magnitudes, not to simulate actual market operations.
-For carbon asset management, the lifecycle consistency model enforces quantity conservation as a minimal condition.
-It is not equivalent to official measurement, reporting, and verification procedures and targets the auditable settlement and record layer.
+This work focuses on settlement and audit infrastructure rather than modeling energy markets or carbon trading policies.
+The experiments do not reproduce real-world market clearing rules or pricing mechanisms; public data are used only to constrain time scales and magnitudes.
+All performance metrics are restricted to on-chain execution paths.
+The lifecycle consistency model enforces quantity conservation as a minimal condition and is not equivalent to official measurement, reporting, and verification procedures.